 With these side-effects in mind, many people turn to regenerative therapies in order to boost the body’s natural healing processes to after sustaining a shoulder injury.

-Regenerative therapies such as stem cell and platelet rich plasma (PRP) therapy are injections of processed adult tissue such as blood, fat, and bone marrow which are meant to create an environment suitable for repair of damaged tissue.
+Regenerative therapies such as stem cell and platelet-rich plasma (PRP) therapy are injections of processed adult tissue such as blood, fat, and bone marrow which are meant to create an environment suitable for repair of damaged tissue.

 By isolating the platelets in the blood, PRP therapies use the platelet’s natural release of chemical impulses to draw fresh tissues to the site of an injury.
 Additionally, these platelets latch onto the injury and use these fresh tissues to help reduce post-surgical symptoms such as inflammation and stiffness.

 Stem cell therapies work much the same way.
 Extracting fat or bone marrow from a patient and processing these tissues in such a way that they begin to behave like pseudo-stem cells, then reinjecting these processed tissues directly at the site of the surgery can help boost a patient’s healing responses.
-Once inside the body, these stem cells help to nourish the surrounding tissues and provide an environment free from corrosive elements which may slow the recovery process.
+Once inside the body, these stem cells help to nourish the surrounding tissues and provide an environment free from corrosive elements that may slow the recovery process.